skydoves/sandwich/README.md

 - PREFERRED_FAILURE (default): Regardless of the merging order, prefers failure responses in the responses.

 ### toLivaData
-We can get a `LivaData` which contains successful data if the response is a `ApiResponse.Success`.
+We can get a `LivaData` that contains successful data if the response is an `ApiResponse.Success`.
 If our goal is only getting a LiveData that holds successful data, we can emit the `onSuccess` extension.
 ```kotlin
 posterListLiveData = liveData(viewModelScope.coroutineContext + Dispatchers.IO) {
   emitSource(